sdss/lvmdatasimulator/README.md

 The details are given in this [notebook](examples/LVM_data_simulator_tutorial1.ipynb) and in this [section](#files)

+**N.B.:** We have been notified that there are problem installing the package with the M1 MacBook.
+The solution seems to be installing the **hdf5** package.
+Including this package in the requirements, however, creates issues with the installation on other platforms (e.g. Ubuntu).
+So, **if you are trying to install this package on a new Mac, please first do ``pip install hdf5``.

 ## How to use the code

 Shortly, the current version of the code can be divided three main sections: